 Instructions

 - Preheat the oven to 450 degrees.
-Line a baking sheet with aluminum foil and baking rack over top.
+Line a baking sheet with aluminum foil and a baking rack over top.

 - In a small bowl, combine the dried seasoning; stir.

-- Rinse and pat chicken pieces dry.
-Place the wings in a large bowl and drizzle with oil, tossing each piece so that they all get coated.
+- Place the wings in a large bowl and drizzle with oil, tossing each piece so that they all get coated.

-- Sprinkle rub over chicken and rub the seasoning into each piece.
-Arrange wings on the prepared baking sheet.
-Bake wings for 30 minutes, turn and bake an additional 10-15 minutes.
+- Bake wings for 30 minutes, turn and then bake an additional 10-15 minutes.

 Nutrition Information